-Option 1: Status Quo Option 2: Proposed Plan Change Option 3: Rezoning Forest Road area only Costs Environmental Environmental Environmental (Environmental, Economic, Social, Cultural) The Growth Area may be developed in a manner that results in less efficient use of land for housing, particularly as its current zoning for residential, low density residential, or deferred residential or greenbelt residential disincentivises consideration of appropriate higher density development opportunities - it is also counter to the policy intent underlying the National Policy Statement for Urban Development.
-The higher level of intensification relative to options 1 and 2 will put increased pressure on the reticulated wastewater system as well as on-site stormwater disposal.
+Option 1: Status Quo Option 2: Proposed Plan Change Option 3: Rezoning Forest Road area only Costs (Environmental, Economic, Social, Cultural) Environmental The Growth Area may be developed in a manner that results in less efficient use of land for housing, particularly as its current zoning for residential, low density residential, or deferred residential or greenbelt residential dis- incentivises consideration of appropriate higher density development opportunities - it is also counter to the policy intent underlying the National Policy Statement for Urban Development.
+Development in the 'deferred' areas is restricted, and without a guiding structure plan is likely to result in ad-hoc development that lacks connection and integration between sites, with the existing settlement and with future growth areas.
+Economic Increased cost and reduced ease of developing sites in the Forest Road area as the District Plan does not Environmental The higher level of intensification relative to options 1 and 2 will put increased pressure on the reticulated wastewater system as well as on-site stormwater disposal.
 However, a technical assessment of the reticulation network and wastewater treatment plant has identified that they have the ability to cope with the development associated with the proposed rezoning.
-Economic Potential lost opportunity for higher density zoning of properties to the north of Waitārere Beach Road, resulting in less efficient use of land and ability to realise increased residential development opportunities.
+Economic Roading connectivity identified on the structure plan reduces the development potential of the site, increasing costs for the developer, while decreasing potential lot yield.
+Social Higher density zoning proposed may change the character of the settlement, with its predominant 'beach character' a key aspect valued by the existing community14.
+Increasing density in specified parts of the growth areas will Environmental Potential lost opportunity for higher density zoning of properties to the north of Waitārere Beach Road, resulting in less efficient use of land and ability to realise increased residential development opportunities.
 Imposes increased pressure on the wastewater network relative to Option 1.
-However, a technical assessment of the reticulation network and wastewater treatment plant has identified that they have the ability to Development in the 'deferred' areas is restricted, and without a guiding structure plan is likely to result in ad-hoc development that lacks connection and integration between sites, with the existing settlement and with future Roading connectivity identified on the structure plan reduces the development potential of the site, increasing costs for the developer, while decreasing potential lot yield.
-Social cope with the increased development anticipated.
-Economic Connectivity identified on the structure plan reduces the development potential of the site, increasing costs growth areas.
-Higher density zoning proposed may for the developer, while decreasing Economic change the character of the settlement, potential lot yield.
-Increased cost and reduced ease of developing sites in the Forest Road area as the District Plan does not with its predominant 'beach character' a key aspect valued by the existing community .
-Increasing density in specified parts of the growth areas will The proposed structure plan for the area to the north of Waitārere Beach Road provides improved connectivity
+However, a technical assessment of the reticulation network and wastewater treatment plant has identified that they have the ability to cope with the increased development anticipated.
+Economic Connectivity identified on the structure plan reduces the development potential of the site, increasing costs for the developer, while decreasing potential lot yield.
+Social The proposed structure plan for the area to the north of Waitārere Beach Road provides improved connectivity

-&lt;sup>14 Waitārere Beach Community Plan.
+14 Waitārere Beach Community Plan.